leedavi/DNNpackager/README.md

 # DNNpackager

+This console application is designed to allow the source of a module to be edited when not part of the webite structure.
+It will copy the installation files to the website, as if the module has been installed.

-This crude console application will package a DNN module into an Install zip file.
+It will also package a DNN module into an Install zip file.

-This is a replacement for MSBuild and is not as far reaching as MSBUILD, but is independant to Visual Studio and simple.

-You activate the build by runnig from the windows prompt, through the VS post compile event or through a Visual Studio External tool.

-It requires 1 parameter which is the root folder of the module.

-Example:
-C:\\DNNpackager.exe C:\Websites\www\DesktopModules\DNNtestModules\testproject

-It should also have a configuration file in the module root folder called "DNNpackager.dnnpack".
+It should also have a configuration file in the Project root folder called "DNNpackager.dnnpack".

 Example:
 ```xml